Updated · Jun 07, 2023

 Two years later, Myspace became the largest social media platform and it held that title until 2009.
 It was especially popular among younger users.
 It allowed huge freedom when it came to customization.

 You could use a lot of funky features on your personal page.
 You could include music playing every time a user visited your profile, cool cursors, changing backgrounds, etc.

 In 2004, the history of social media was being rewritten and we were yet to realize it.

-On the 4th of February Mark Zuckerberg, Eduardo Saverin, Andrew McCollom, Dustin Moskovitz and Chris Hughes launched the platform that would later become the reason why so many of the old social networks shut down.
+On the 4th of February Mark Zuckerberg, Eduardo Saverin, Andrew McCollom, Dustin Moskovitz and Chris Hughes launched the platform that shut many old social networks down.
 Facebook is to this day the biggest social media platform.